DU's School of Open Learning advises students not to attend any event sans registration | Education

 The advisory issued by the Principal of the School of Open Learning, Uma Shankar Pandey, said all present and past students should not attend any event without prior registration.

-When students reach the designated venue, they are expected to be disciplined and follow the administration's instructions, it said.
+When students reach a designated venue, they are expected to be disciplined and follow the administration's instructions, it said.

 ''All students and their guardians have been informed by the principal that disciplinary action will be taken against those students who are found behaving indecently either at SOL (School of Open Learning) or at any other venue they are invited to,'' the advisory said.

-On June 3, during the degree distribution fair of SOL, many such students also reached the venue who had not registered themselves for it.
+On June 3, during the degree distribution fair of the School of Open Learning, many students reached the venue who had not registered themselves for it.
 As a result, a lot of trouble was faced due to unnecessary crowding, the advisory noted.
+Krantikari Yuva Sangathan (KYS), a students' organisation, described the advisory as ''yet another disgraceful attempt of the administration to not acknowledge and accept their mistake''.
+Instead, the administration is again trying to put the blame for mismanagement on students to save their necks, it alleged.

+''The shocking incident of a stampede on June 3 wherein many students suffered injuries is not a standalone example of mismanagement at SOL but should be seen in a chain of various failures by the administration.

+''Instead of rectifying their gross mistakes, the administration is shamefully blaming the students for the stampede through the current advisory,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)